bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-ServerFollower.png

-In the fault-tolerant mode implementation, one Leader and one or more Followers can be deployed.
+In the fault-tolerant implementation, one Leader and one or more Followers can be deployed.
 In a most common scenario, one Leader and one Follower are in a cluster.

 Servers can be backed up.
-In this case we will speak about a scalable mode that is described below.
+In this case, we will speak about a scalable mode that is described below.

-The Storage Server is a sub-project which can be found on `GitHub <https://github.com/bwsw/t-streams/tree/develop/tstreams-transaction-server>`_.
+The T-streams Transaction Storage Server is a sub-project which can be found on `GitHub <https://github.com/bwsw/t-streams/tree/develop/tstreams-transaction-server>`_.

 Scalable Mode
 ---------------------